zoicware/ZOICWARE/features.md

      - **Note:** All debloat presets will clean the start menu pinned icons

 ### Custom Debloat
-- Choose specfic Appx Packages including locked packages
+- Choose specific Appx Packages including locked packages
   - **Note:** locked packages are locked for a reason be careful when removing these
 - Select Additional Options
      - Edge